Montana State University: Centennial and expansion

 The Engineering and Physical Sciences Building, completed in 1999.

-Michael P. Malone was named MSU's Acting President on 1 January 1991, and permanently appointed to the position in March 1991, Malone was named MSU's 10th president.
+Michael P. Malone was named MSU's Acting President on 1 January 1991, and permanently appointed to the position in March 1991.
+He was MSU's 10th president.
 He had served as MSU's Dean of Graduate Studies from 1979 to 1988, and then three one-year temporary appointments as vice president for Academic Affairs while a fruitless national search occurred for a permanent replacement.
 As Dean of Graduate Studies, he'd been critical of what he perceived as the state's unwillingness to invest in high technology education.

-Malone's governance style was democratic, friendly, and personal.
-His friendly style made him personally popular with legislators and earned their respect.
+Malone's governance style was democratic, friendly, and personal, making him personally popular with legislators and earning their respect.
 Nonetheless, he was criticized for focusing too much on how little money MSU had and for criticizing the legislature too much for not investing in higher education.

 Malone was the first MSU president to preside over the Billings, Great Falls, and Havre campuses.
 On 1 July 1994, Montana restructured the Montana University System.
 Eastern Montana College in Billings, Montana Northern College in Havre, and the Vocational-Technical Center in Great Falls lost their independence and were made satellite campuses of Montana State University.
 Although Montana's seven tribal colleges remained independent (as they are sponsored by sovereign nations), the state required them to integrate their teaching, operations, and academic operations with both Montana State University and the University of Montana to continue to receive state funding.

-Montana State University celebrated its centennial in 1993.
-A university history called In the People's Interest: A Centennial History of Montana State University was published to celebrate the centennial, authored by three Montana State history professors--Jeffrey J. Safford, Pierce Mullen, and Robert Rydell.
+MSU celebrated its centennial in 1993.
+A university history, In the People's Interest: A Centennial History of Montana State University, was published to celebrate the centennial, authored by three Montana State history professors—Jeffrey J. Safford, Pierce Mullen, and Robert Rydell.

 The western entrance to Centennial Mall, constructed to celebrate MSU's 100th anniversary in 1993.